msalemor/azure-hubs-sql-stream-analytics/README.md

 > Note: One Stream Analytic jobs instance can process many jobs.
 The Stream Analytics query language can perform time based operations, aggregations, etc.

 ```
+select a.deviceId,a.ts,a.coolantTemperature,a.airFlow,a.airTemperature
+  into [hubdb-ACEvents] from [hub-ecloud1-location1] a
+  where type='ACEvent'

 select a.deviceId,a.ts,a.hertz,a.amps,a.voltage,a.gasPercentage
-  into [hubdb-GeneratorMessages] from [hub-ecloud1-location1] a
+  into [hubdb-GeneratorEvents] from [hub-ecloud1-location1] a
   where type='GeneratorEvent'

 select a.deviceId,a.ts,a.temperature,a.revolutions
-  into [hubdb-MotorMessages] from [hub-ecloud1-location1] a
+  into [hubdb-MotorEvents] from [hub-ecloud1-location1] a
   where type='MotorEvent'

-select a.deviceId,a.ts,a.coolantTemperature,a.airFlow,a.airTemperature
-  into [hubdb-ACMessages] from [hub-ecloud1-location1] a
-  where type='ACEvent'
 ````